Qortal/Brooklyn/mesa 3D driver/docs/gallium/tgsi.rst

    Compute the LOD information that the texture pipe would use to access the texture.
 The Y component contains the computed LOD lambda_prime.
-The X component contains the LOD that will be accessed, based on min/max LODs and mipmap filters.
+The X component contains the LOD that will be accessed, based on min/max lod's and mipmap filters.

 .. math::